SustainableDevelopmentReform/nesp-sop-seagrass-mapping/case_study_NESP3.6/NESP_3.6_case_study.md

 ### X.4.1 Mapping Products

-Three key mapping products were developed for this case study:
+Three key types of mapping products were developed for this project:

-1. **Seagrass Occurrence Probability Map**: A continuous probability surface (0-100%) indicating the likelihood of seagrass presence at each pixel
+1. **Occurrence probability maps**: A continuous probability surface (0-100%) indicating the likelihood of habitat presence at each pixel
+    - Seagrass (including all morphologies; > 5% cover in the BOSS field data observations)
+    - Macroalgae (macroaglae species/assembledges as defined in the Seamap schema)
+    - Sand (as per the Seamap schema)
-2. **Seagrass Extent Map**: A binary presence/absence map derived by applying an optimized probability threshold to the occurrence probability map
+2. **Habitat percentage cover maps**: A binary presence/absence map derived by applying an optimized probability threshold to the occurrence probability map
-3. **Seagrass Percent Cover Map**: A continuous map showing estimated seagrass percent cover within the mapped extent, providing finer detail on seagrass density variations
-4. **Seagrass - Macroalgae - Sand fracitonal cover**: Method adapted to include Mcroalgae adn Sand to present a fracitonal cover style map ... ?
-REfer to terrestrial verisons?
+    - Seagrass (including all morhpologies)
+    - Macroalgae (macroaglae species/assembledges as defined in the Seamap schema)
+    - Sand (as per the Seamap schema)
+3. **Derived products**:
+    - Baseline seagrass presence/extent - the seagrass probability layer was converted into a baseline binary extent product
+    - Using the habitat % cover maps, a fractional cover product is also reccomended to be visualised - this is similar to terrestiral fraction cover products

 These products offer complementary information: the probability map provides confidence information, the extent map offers a clear delineation of seagrass boundaries, and the percent cover map enables quantitative analysis of seagrass density patterns.

 ### X.4.2 Classification Approach

-The mapping methodology followed Section 7 of the SOP, using Random Forest classification models for their robustness and effectiveness with complex environmental data.
+The mapping methodology followed Section 7 of the SOP, opting for a gradient boosting machine for their effectiveness with complex environmental data.
 The models were developed with parameters optimized for the study area, including:
-- Appropriate tree depth
-- Optimized leaf population
-- Balanced out-of-bag fraction
-- A comprehensive set of predictor variables
+- Number of trees: 1000
+- Shrinkage (learning rate): 0.005
+- Sampling rate (fraction): 0.6
+- Max nodes (depth): 10
+- Distribution (Bernoulli for occurance, Gaussian for % cover)

 The classification approach consisted of three main steps:

-1. **Probabilistic Seagrass Classification**: Initial generation of a continuous probability surface indicating the likelihood of seagrass presence at each pixel
+1. **Probabilistic Classification**: Initial generation of a continuous probability surface indicating the likelihood of seagrass presence at each pixel
 2. **Threshold Selection and Application**: Determination of an optimal probability threshold to convert the continuous probability map into a binary presence/absence map
 3. **Cover Estimation within Seagrass Extent**: For areas identified as seagrass, a secondary model estimated percent cover, while also classifying non-seagrass areas as either macroalgae or sand

 ![Mapping Workflow Diagram - Flow diagram showing the three-step classification process]